finom/docs.vovk.dev/docs/worker.md

 }
 ```

-## Using Worker Service inside another Worker Service
+## Using Worker Service Class inside another Worker Service Class

 Workers can use other workers.
-The syntax remains the same and you don't need to check `Worker` existence.
+The syntax remains the same and you don't need to check for `Worker` variable to exist.

 ```ts
 import { AnotherWorker } from 'vovk-client';